canboat/canboatjs/README.md

 Example: `candump can0 | candumpanalyzerjs`

+## candumpjs

+Read directly from a socketcan device without the need to install can-utils

+Example: candumpjs can0

 ## ydvr-file

 This program takes input in the [YDVR](https://www.yachtd.com/products/recorder.html) file format and outputs canboat json format